azriAU/Python/README.md

 ‣ Palindrome:
 This was a code challenge during an interview. 🤪
 Code takes user input and lets the user know if the number is a palindrome (reads the same backward).

+‣ Scraper:
+User inputs name of a game.
+Scraper checks Amazon for the price.
+(INCOMPLETE)